bpm-rocks/assign/README.md

 BPM Library: Assign
 ==================

 Return strings and arrays from Bash functions.
+This is based on the excellent [`upvar`] function.

 Installation